mmichelli/node-livereload/README.md

 Install the LiveReload browser plugins by visiting [http://help.livereload.com/kb/general-use/browser-extensions](http://help.livereload.com/kb/general-use/browser-extensions).

+**Firefox now requires you to allow unsigned extensions.
+View the Firefox documentation for more info on this.**

 Only Google Chrome supports viewing `file:///` URLS, and you have to specifically enable it.
 If you are using other browsers and want to use `file:///` URLs, add the JS code to the page as shown in the next section.

 ## Method 2: Add code to page